 Let’s start this review with a honest statement.
 Back in the days, I’ve been not a big fan of the Amstrad CPC.
 A good friend of mine had one and he obviously seemed to enjoy it.
 It took me years to find out that he actually just had a green monitor and the unit itself was capable of colored output.
 So when thinking about the Amstrad CPC, the first thing that comes into my mind is “green screens”.
 The featured image makes some sense now, right?
 What can I say… we spent most of the time in my gaff anyway.
 I had tons of games for the Commodore 64 and we easily were able to play many of them together, something that proved quite hard on the Amstrad CPC.
 Malicious tongues state that the CPC often was called the “no mate computer”.
 It had just one single joystick connector, you know?
-Not to mention it was branded as “Schneider” here in Germany.
-You may wonder what’s wrong with the name?
-Well, “Schneider” is a common German surname and I couldn’t be less interested in a machine that sounds like we are talking about my mate’s grandfather.
-The history of the Schneider CPC, compared to the Amstrad CPC, is a diary of bad choices: the name, no colored keys, Centronics connectors on the back (which was the cause of some compatibility issues) and poor marketing.
-Despite these issues, in Germany the CPC was the only 8-bit computer alongside the Commodore 64 that really mattered.
+It notably was branded as “Schneider” here in Germany, the CPC was the only 8-bit computer alongside the Commodore 64 that really mattered.
 I probably need to clarify that the situation here couldn’t be more different from what it was in England.
 While the UK was a biodiverse ecosystem, an endless ocean full of multifarious microcomputers, Germany was all about Commodore.
 However, the CPC was the number 2 in terms of popularity.
-Though a “6% market share” number 2.
+Though a “15% market share” number 2.

+I ended up ordering the DDI3, which basically is a DDI1 as well as an USB floppy emulator on HxC basis, conveniently combined into one piece of kit.
+You get these units on SellMyRetro.
 Please note that the auction is sometimes running with zero quantity available.
 You can’t buy at this point.
 This happens when all units were sold and new ones are being produced.
 While I’m writing this article, 4 units are still available.
 Shipping usually happens fast and with a good packaging.
 The seller did not know I’m going to review the DDI3.
 I ordered and paid just like anybody else, because I wanted to be treated just like anybody else.
 We will get the most honest results that way for my review.
 What you receive is a device that easily plugs into the back of your CPC464.
 There were some bad words about the DDI3 in the official CPC forums, though in my humble opinion it seemed a personal beef between two individuals rather than a professional opinion.
-While one of these persons introduces himself as “the hardware guy”, I rather give a shit about what people tell you in forums.
-I’m not saying it’s not true.
-This man might have all the knowledge about the Amstrad line of computers and probably he has.
-I’m just focused on having my own opinion.
+While one of these persons introduces himself as “the hardware guy”, I usually tend to check things myself, so I did not give much on that.
 Anyway, the creator of the DDI3 was criticized more than the actual device, which emphasized my impression of an interpersonal issue.
 What I agree with is the lack of documentation though.
 No schematics, no supplementary sheet and if you are new to the HxC world in addition, you will be completely lost.
 That’s really, really bad.
 The auction links to two videos on YouTube, with no hints about getting everything up and running.
 It’s more a prove of concept than any helpful.
 Don’t worry, I’m here for the rescue.
 Let’s have a closer look.

 As you can see, the device comes with some interesting features.
 Each button has it’s purpose and I happily share my knowledge with you.
 The reset button basically does what it’s name implies.
 It resets the CPC as well as the DDI3.
 The navigation buttons are meant to assist you in navigating through the file structure and the select button makes you apply your selection.
 There is a way better solution available for selecting disk images (which we are going to cover), so you don’t need to use the navigation buttons often.
 A pretty outstanding option is the ability to switch between AmsDOS and ParaDOS.
 I suggest you to use it as it’s far superior to Amstrad’s own implementation.
 The USB/drive switch specifies the data source for the built-in DDI-1.
 You can select the USB connector as a source and thus relying on the HxC implementation and .dsk image loading logic but you also have the option to connector a real Amstrad external disk drive.
 That’s what the connector on the right is meant for.
 I kinda was impressed to see what you’re really getting for 60,00 Euros.
 Thumbs up!